Alternative Education Programs

 Richmond City; Hanover and Henrico Counties

 - Focus: The participating school divisions have established a regional alternative education program serving 41 students in grades 6-12.
 The facility is located at Dooley School at St. Joseph's Villa, a local private educational agency in Richmond.
 The goals of the program are to improve deficient academic skills, help students with positive decision-making and social skills, improve educational progress, and positively engage the students with the community.
-The academic program for the center has been designed with the intent of providing a guaranteed and viable academic curriculum to middle and high school students.
+The academic program for the center has been designed with the intent of providing a guaranteed and viable academic curriculum to middle and high school students in grades 6-12.
 Additionally, a social development curriculum helps students to effectively manage behaviors and interactions with peers, parents/guardians, and other figures of authority.
+Academic and behavioral management programs are managed by school leaders and educators.
 A learning environment is maintained that prioritizes safety, security, order, and structure.
 Instructional materials are current, age- and grade-level appropriate, and aligned with the Standards of Learning.
 A behavioral management system rewards desired behaviors and discourages actions that are inconsistent with program standards.
+School-wide improvements being implemented are in the following areas: attendance, academic achievement, instructor effectiveness, behavior management, and parental involvement.

 - Contact: Dana Hawes, Alternative Education